Do’s and Don’ts

 - When securing your floor it may help to have one person inside and the other underneath so you both can quickly map out the holes to drill.
 I had to constantly go up and down, measure three times, then drill.
 Fortunately, I’m diligent so I only had one or two holes that didn’t work.

-- Using masking tape to map out your floor plan before laying the structural components helps with execution because it allows you to see the area in which you’re building before hand.
+- DO use masking tape to map out your floor plan before laying the structural components helps with execution because it allows you to see the area in which you’re building before hand.

-- Make sure you know the dimensions of your vehicle space before you start designing
+- DO Make sure you know the dimensions of your vehicle space before you start designing